anhnguyetnguyen160397/pixel-art-maker/README.md

 # Pixel Art Marker
 An project from my Udacity course

-In this project, I make a pixel art maker using JavaScript, HTML and CSS.
+In this project, I make a pixel art maker using Vue Js, HTML and CSS.

 The user can: